mitchellciupak/mitchellciupak/README.md

-### Hi, I'm Mitchell 👋
+###

-## I'm an Incoming Cloud Engineer at NTT DATA, check out some of my code!
+## Hi, I'm Mitchell 👋.
+I'm a DevOps/Cloud Engineer at NTT DATA.

-- 🔭 I’m currently working on ofTheDay
+- 🔭 I’m currently working on: a lot of projects at once, but oftheday is one I am very proud of.
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently learning:  AWS
 - 👐 I’m always looking to give back to Open Source projects (I had a great introduction thanks to [Hacktoberfest](https://hacktoberfest.digitalocean.com/)!)
-- 🥅 2021 Goals: Build a large scale PWA
+- 🥅 2022 Goals: Master AWS
-- ⚡ Fun fact: I play the piano and I love to spend too much time on YouTube tutorials
+- ⚡ Fun fact: I play the piano and I love to play basketball.
 <br />

 ### Connect with me: